solita/solita.github.com/_posts/2022-02-16-is-it-better-to-burn-out-than-fade-away.md

 > No one knows what they're doing.
 Some only hide it better than others.

-A Motto I have incorporated in my daily work.
+A motto I have incorporated in my daily work.
 It might seem cynical and misanthropic, but this motto has been the most monumental and professionally formative thing for me.
 Whether the statement is true or not is secondary.

 This realization has freed me to pursue self-improvement over maintaining a facade of infallible professionalism.
 There is no shame in having unrefined skills.
 Every time you freely admit not knowing something creates a learning opportunity.
 You are more valuable if your focus shifts from proving yourself to improving yourself.